jiriteach/uos-dns/README.md

 3. Log in with Cloudlfare Wrangler and run `wrangler deploy`
 4. Note the `\*.workers.dev` URL after creation
 5. Create an API token mentioned above

+## Telegram Notifications

+The latest updated included Telegram notifications.
+Two environment variables are required for this to work.
+1. `telegramBotToken`
+2. `telegramChatId`

+These need to be created as environment variables on the Cloudflare Worker.

 ## Configuring UniFi OS